granthale/granthale.com2/data/books/beginning-of-infinity.md

 title: 'Beginning of Infinity'
 author: 'David Deutsch'
 dateFinished: 'WIP'

-summary: 'The fundamental unit of understanding is explanation.
-These explanations can be the beginning of infinite knowledge.
-Infinite because humans are universal explainers.
-However, proper conditions of continuous conjecture and critique are required.
-Fallibilism is the mindset that leads to these conditions.'
+summary: "Knowledge acquisition is a 'beginning of infinity'.
+However, for that to be the case, Popperian conditions of continuous creativity and criticisim are required.
+Fallibilism is the mindset that leads to these.
+More broadly, science is explanation, not experimentation."
-rating: 9
+rating: 10
 ---